-

 In determining whether a provision is enforceable, the courts will consider several factors, including the nature and significance of the proprietary interest that is sought to be protected, the reasonableness of duration and the geographic scope of the restraint, the context of the employment agreement, and the background and circumstances that existed when the clause was entered into.

 However, if passed, this Bill would cover non-compete, non-solicitation and non-dealing restraint clauses.
-The proposed Bill would amend the Employment Relations Act 2000 to provide that restraints of trade will have no effect if an employee earns less than three times minimum wage.
-Further, it would limit the use of restraints to situations where the employer has a proprietary interest to protect which must be described in the agreement, require employers to pay half the employee’s weekly earnings for each week the restraint of trade remains in effect, and limit the duration of restraints of trade to no more than six months.
+The proposed Bill would amend the Employment Relations Act 2000 to provide that restraints of trade will have no effect if an employee earns less than three times the minimum wage.
+Further, it would limit the use of restraints to situations where the employer has a proprietary interest to protect which must be described in the employment agreement, require employers to pay at least half the employee’s weekly earnings for each week the restraint of trade remains in effect, and limit the duration of restraints of trade to no more than six months.

 -